Symbols of the Lieutenant Governor

 The Crest is featured on flags, pins and other official symbols and memorabilia, and as the official logo of the Lieutenant Governor.

-Following a standard design used for most Canadian provinces, the Crest displays the Shield of Arms of the province surmounted by a wreath of ten maple leaves representing the ten provinces.
+Following a standard design used for most Canadian provinces, the Crest displays the Shield of Arms of the province which is encircled by ten gold maple leaves (representing the ten provinces) and surmounted by a St. Edward’s Crowns.
 King Edward VII granted the Shield of Arms as Saskatchewan's first emblem on August 25, 1906 by a royal warrant.
 The shield displays a red lion (a traditional royal symbol) on a gold band across the upper third of the shield.
 The three gold wheat sheaves on a green background symbolize Saskatchewan's agriculture and resources.

 Viceregal Standard